ethanabrooks/dissertation/adpp.typ

 ==== Evaluation on Withheld Wall Configurations
 <evaluation-on-withheld-wall-configurations>
-In addition to evaluating generalization to novel reward functions, we also evaluated our method’s ability to generalize to novel dynamics.
-We did this by adding walls to the grid world, which obstruct the agent’s movement.
+In addition to evaluating generalization to novel reward functions, we also evaluated our method's ability to generalize to novel dynamics.
+We did this by adding walls to the grid world, which obstruct the agent's movement.
 During training we placed the walls at all possible locations, sampled IID, with 10% probability.
 During evaluation, we tested the agent on equal or higher percentages of wall placement.
-As indicated by figure , out method maintains performance and nearly matches the ground-truth version, while AD’s performance rapidly degrades.
+As indicated by figure , out method maintains performance and nearly matches the ground-truth version, while AD's performance rapidly degrades.
 Again we attribute this to the tendency of lower-level primitives to generalize better than higher-level abstractions.

 #figure(
-  [#box(image("figures/adpp/more-walls-achievable-timestep.svg"))],
+  [#box(image("figures/adpp/more-walls-achievable-timestep.png"))],
   caption: [
     Generalization to higher percentages of walls with guaranteed achievability.
   ],